washington state child support

 What Is Child Support?

-Child support is a continuing issue in divorce and child custody cases.
+Child support is often a continuing issue in divorce and child custody cases.
 Every situation is different, but there is a general formula for calculating the final amount.

 This includes providing: